ig3/test/README.md

 desc: a description of the test condition

+### after(cb) / teardown(cb)

+Register a hook function to be run after the test completes.

+cb: a function that will be called with no arguments after completion of the test.

+teardown is an alias for after.

 ### end()

 This method indicates the end of the test.
 It must be called exactly once